 The derivation of the name started to make a bit less sense after I moved away from the 32 virtue model, through an 18-virtue model, then a 12-virtue model, then 6, and eventually 5 (sort of), as I kept gaining understanding and noticing that one thing I believed in reduced to another.
 I started to explain the name as based on a sentiment that Protagonists were protagonists rather than that being explicitly a moral value.
 I still think that sentiment is true, but I understand why better now.

 Around the time of moving from 6 to 5 main values, I noticed a deeper definition of Protagonist.
 Everyone is driven by ideology.
-It never ceases to amaze me how powerful "believing" in something crazy or evil is as a motivation for doing it with seemingly selfless devotion.
-But not only are their ideologies always flawed, but their devotion to them seems entirely divorced from conscience.
-They rarely or never change their ideology, and when they do, it's not usually because they encountered a situation where it conflicted with their conscience.
-It's because someone they see as a "legitimate authority" told them (very common with Christians), or because they entered a new group where they were expected to believe something different.
+It never ceases to amaze me how powerful "believing" in something evil can be as a motivation for doing it with seemingly selfless devotion.
+But not only are their ideologies wrong, but their devotion to them seems entirely divorced from conscience.
+They rarely change their ideology, and when they do, it's not usually because they encountered a situation where it conflicted with their conscience.
+It's because someone they see as a "legitimate authority" told them (Christians are an especially good example), or because they entered a new group where they were expected to believe something different.

 Me, on the other hand...